Profile

 📦 Storage

-• Always serve it chilled, sliced thickly and accompanied by orange segments or pickled shallots.
+• Always serve well chilled, sliced thickly, accompanied by fresh citrus or pickled shallots to brighten the taste.

-• Avoid freezing as it will affect the characteristic jelly texture.
+• Avoid freezing the aspic, as the intense cold can spoil its characteristic jelly texture.

 🍷 Pairing